 Last year, 4802 people volunteered for GraceWorks.

-In total, volunteers served 75,672 hours last year, valued at $1.82 million!
-(Valuation from the federal value of volunteer hours.)
+In total, volunteers served 75,672 hours last year, valued at $1.82 million at the federal value of volunteer work.

 Served 21 years